-What is the Museum Futures lab?
+What does the Museum Futures lab do?

 Collaborative research through individual projects